wb-airbus/soxy/README.md

 #### On macOS

-Only the frontend can be build on macOS.
+Only the frontend can be built on macOS.
 Proceed as follows.

 For the debug version: